ricko2001/Genealogy-scripts/RM -List citations for PersonID/ReadMe.txt

     Error message- ...
 RM-Python-config.ini file contains a format error ...
     The problem is as stated, the solution may be harder to determine.
-    You may want to look at- https://en.wikipedia.org/wiki/INI_file Probably the trickiest part of the ini file is the IGNORED_OBJECTS section.
+    You may want to look at- https://en.wikipedia.org/wiki/INI_file
-    The FOLDERS and FILENAMES keys can have multiple values.
-    Each value should be on a separate line indented with at least one blank.
-    An empty line generates an error.

 ======================================================================
 ======================================================================